Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 📌 Google’s Review Policy

-6. How Reviews Impact Local SEO and Patient Acquisition
+6. How Patient Feedback Shapes Local SEO and Drives New Appointments

-Patient reviews aren’t just for reputation — they’re a ranking factor.
-Google uses quantity, quality, and recency of reviews as part of its local search algorithm, which determines who shows up in the “local pack” and on Google Maps.
+Client feedback isn’t just about online credibility — it’s a ranking factor.
+Google considers the volume, consistency, and freshness of testimonials as part of its local search algorithm, which influences visibility in the “local pack” and on Google Maps.

 • More reviews = more clicks: Listings with 4.5+ stars get the majority of engagement

-• Keyword relevance: If a review says “Dr. Nguyen was an amazing dermatologist,” that reinforces your specialty to Google
+• Keyword relevance: A comment like ‘Dr. Nguyen was an amazing dermatologist’ helps reinforce your specialty to Google

-📈 A clinic with 80+ recent reviews, actively managed, is far more likely to rank higher than a clinic with 5 reviews and no responses.
+📈 A clinic with 80+ recent ratings, actively managed, is far more likely to rank higher than one with just 5 customer comments and no engagement.

 According to BrightLocal’s 2024 Local Consumer Review Survey, 98% of patients read reviews before choosing a provider, and 89% trust them as much as a personal recommendation.